LucasvanKasteren/eduvpn-log-analysis/README.md

 Since eduVPN is based on both OpenVPN and WireGuard the tool distinguishes between the two.
 For openVPN the tool utilizes the [eduVPN script connection hook](https://docs.eduvpn.org/server/v3/script-connection-hook.html) to map the source IP of a connected user directly to geolocation information.
 This is done instead of explicit OpenVPN logging to preserve user privacy.
 As of vpn-user-portal >= 3.6.1 the mapping of geolocation information happens server side and exposes the `VPN_GEO_IP_CC` and `VPN_GEO_URI` variables to the connection hook script.

 WireGuard does not have the functionality of logging/exposing the `ORIGINATING_IP` to the connection hooks.
 The reason for this is that with WireGuard there is no "VPN connect" as such.
 The server sets up the WireGuard config for the client and tears it down when it is removed or no longer needed/valid.
-For future work, to avoid polling, perhaps a "good enough" scenario is to determine the `ORIGINATING_IP` the moment the VPN configuration is added, i.e. through the VPN client API or portal download and use that (see [here](https://codeberg.org/eduVPN/vpn-user-portal/issues/7).
+For future work, to avoid polling, perhaps a "good enough" scenario is to determine the `ORIGINATING_IP` the moment the VPN configuration is added, i.e. through the VPN client API or portal download and use that (see [here](https://codeberg.org/eduVPN/vpn-user-portal/issues/7)).

-In our tool we have found a workaround (which currently is not enabled, see previous section) for above demanding the use of the `wg show all` command to identify all active peers and their source IPs.
+In this tool we have found a workaround (which currently is not enabled, see previous section) for above demanding the use of the `wg show all` command to identify all active peers and their source IPs.
 The output of the command is written to a text file and converted to a dictionary.
 The journal logs are only used to map the public key of a connected user to the source IP in the dictionary created with `wg show all`.
 Afterwards, the text file is removed and hence no explicit logging is kept.
 Moreover, for WireGuard we use the MaxMind-DB-Reader python library to map the source IP of an activate WireGuard connection to geolocation information.

 The limitation of WireGuard here is that it is only possible to capture the source IPs of active connections.
 Hence, a WireGuard connection can still evade detection if it connects and disconnects before the script runs again.
 To minimize this risk, a cronjob for repeated execution of the script is setup to run every 5 minutes.